lantus/devilution-nx/README.md

 - Extract contents of diablo-nx.zip release into SDMC:\switch\diablo-nx
 - Copy DIABDAT.MPQ from original Diablo game disc or GOG version.
 - Launch diablo-nx.nro
-  - *Note:* If using SX OS, hold R on any installed game and launch it.
+- *Note:* Hold R on any installed game and launch it.
+Do not use photo-album to launch.
+If you use photo-album, the homebrew only has very little memory available, and the touch keyboard doesn't work.
+This is true for all homebrew, not just Diablo-NX.
 - Enjoy :)

 ### Joycon Controls